Bethel University and Bethel University Foundation

 Office location: HC103

-Cara Wald, Chief Human Resources Officer and Title IX Coordinator/Title IX Coordinator
+Cara Wald, Chief Human Resources and Strategy Officer and Title IX Coordinator/Compliance Officer

 Office location: ANC530

 Shaune Younkers, Title IX and Compliance Specialist